 Incentive stock options also come with tax advantages that other types of equity compensation, like non-qualified stock options, don’t have.
 For example, you can secure a qualifying disposition if you exercise your ISOs and hold those shares of stock for at least 1 year post-exercise and at least 2 years post-grant.
 That lets you pay long-term capital gains on the spread between the exercise price and the final sales price of the stock, rather than the more expensive ordinary income tax rate.

 There are other strategies you might want to use to manage and mitigate your tax burden associated with incentive stock options, as well.
 Here are 6 ways that might work for you.

 1 – Carefully Consider the Timing of Exercising and Selling Incentive Stock Options in the Calendar Year

-Both exercising your incentive stock options and selling shares of stock you own create a reportable taxable event.
+An exercise of your incentive stock options and a sale of shares of stock you own create a reportable taxable event.
 The exact tax implications may vary, depending on the time between when you exercise and when you sell.

 - If you exercise early in the calendar year, you begin the required 1-year holding period necessary to eventually sell the shares as a qualifying disposition.
 A qualifying disposition means securing the preferred long-term capital gains rate.